Suggestion: Watch the 10 minutes video tutorial before reading this article

 Keep in mind that Chinese food contains a lot of oil (compared to Thai food or Vietnamese food for example).
 There’s an easy way for restaurants or street vendors to reduce costs by using recycled oil (even if this is not a common practice).

 Fruit is imported in vast amounts.
 Apples from Japan, avocados from Mexico, or durian from Thailand are highly appreciated by the Chinese.

 Regulations on the number of pesticides that farmers can use are not as strict as many other countries, like in the EU (which is controlled by EU regulations).
 Stricter regulations also apply in places like the US and Japan.

 The fact is that: for some farmers, it’s natural to follow the local regulations and use a bit more pesticides, as you can increase your harvest and earn more money.

-There’s a vast amount of food that are sold as preserves in China.
-Canned tomatoes, beans, foie gras and corn are just a number of examples.
+There’s a vast amount of food that is sold as preserves in China.
+Canned tomatoes, beans, foie gras, and corn are just a number of examples.

 A benefit with preserves is that these products have a long expiry date and are fairly easy to transport over long distances.

 I’ve personally witnessed how foreign liquors have become increasingly popular in China.